facuellarg/balance/readme.md

 aws configure
 ```

-When you have installed Terraform move to the root of this project  and run the followings commands
+When you have installed Terraform move you to the root of the project and run the following commands

 ``` sh
 terraform init